JapaneseFrog/blue-ball-game/README.md

 - About to release the full release of Blue Ball Game two edit 2b 96 [104.98]!
 Hope you guys have fun, I've been working on this one for a while.
 Feel free to open an issue with any bugs or requests and I'll see what I can do :D -JF

+### 20/7/2021
 - About to start working on moving the new release to the master repo!
 It's a shame we won't be able to fit all our amazing music on the master repo due to size limits! - thriller2910

+- NOOO WE NEED TO KEEP THE AMAZING MUSIC - keig